sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-ming</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A TCL module for generating Macromedia Flash files using the Ming library
+Short desc    : A TCL module for generating Macromedia Flash files using the Ming library
 URL          : http://www.libming.org/
-Лицензия     : LGPLv2+ and GPLv2+ and MIT and GPL+ or Artistic
+License      : LGPLv2+ and GPLv2+ and MIT and GPL+ or Artistic
-Описание     : A TCL module for generating Macromedia Flash files using the Ming library.
+Descript     : A TCL module for generating Macromedia Flash files using the Ming library.
 ```

 </details>